expressjs/expressjs.com/_includes/api/en/4x/app-settings.md

       <tr>
         <td>Boolean</td>
   <td markdown="1">
-  If `true`, the client's IP address is understood as the left-most entry in the `X-Forwarded-*` header.
+  If <code>true</code>, the client's IP address is understood as the left-most entry in the <code>X-Forwarded-*</code> header.

-  If `false`, the app is understood as directly facing the Internet and the client's IP address is derived from `req.connection.remoteAddress`.
+  If <code>false</code>, the app is understood as directly facing the Internet and the client's IP address is derived from <code>req.connection.remoteAddress</code>.
 This is the default setting.
   </td>
       </tr>
       <tr>